MicrosoftDocs/sql-docs/docs/connect/ruby/step-1-configure-development-environment-for-ruby-development.md

 ---
-title: "Step 1: Configure development environment for Ruby development | Microsoft Docs" ms.custom: "" ms.date: "01/19/2017"
+title: "Step 1: Configure development environment for Ruby"
-ms.prod: sql
+description: "Learn how to configure your development environment for Ruby." ms.custom: "" ms.date: "01/19/2017" ms.prod: sql